Kagurazaka: History

 While it retains a traditional Japanese atmosphere, Kagurazaka now has a significant French presence with many French expatriates living in the area due to the proximity of l'Institut Franco-Japonais de Tokyo and the Lycée Franco-Japonais de Tokyo's primary section.
 Kagurazaka also has Tokyo's largest concentration of French eateries, bakeries and cheese shops. l'Institut Franco-Japonais holds a lively program of cultural events, food tastings, and film screenings.

 Kagurazaka is also widely regarded as an important center of Japanese cuisine within the Kanto region.
 Several old and famous ryōtei are to be found in the winding back streets, often accessible only by foot.
 These provide expensive kaiseki cuisine, generally regarded as the pinnacle of Japanese food.
 They also allow diners to invite geisha to provide entertainment during the evening.
 Many shops in the area cater to this culture, especially selling kimono, Japanese sweets, and tea.

+Singer Hanko Kagurazaka began her career working as a geisha in Kagurazaka in the late 1940s, using the neighborhood’s name as the surname of her stage name.